 Provides students with an opportunity for in-depth application and reinforcement of principles and techniques in a medical office job setting.
 This clinical practicum allows the student to become involved in a work setting at a professional level of technical application and requires concentration, practice, and follow-through.
 Topics include: application of classroom knowledge and skills and functioning in the work environment.
-Pre-requisites: All Required
+Pre-requisites: All Required Program Admission Co-requisites:

-MAST 1180 - Medical Assisting Seminar
+MAST1180 Medical Assisting Seminar MAST 1180 - Medical Assisting Seminar

 Seminar focuses on job preparation and maintenance skills and review for the certification examination.
 Topics include: letters of application, resumes, completing a job application, job interviews, follow-up letter/call, letters of resignation and review of program competencies for employment and certification.
-Pre-requisites: All Required Program Admission Co-requisites: None
+Pre-requisites: All Required Program Admission Co-requisites: MAST 1170 Medical Assisting Externship